National Institute for Physiological Sciences Takemura Lab Sensory & Cognitive Brain Mapping

 Are there any chance to go to other countries as Takemura Lab activities?

-Takemura Lab regularly attends international conferences, such as annual meetings of Organization for Human Brain Mapping (OHBM) and Society for Neuroscience (SfN).
-If you had a lab research outcome, you will be encouraged to attend and present your work during the meeting (while availability of travel budget support depends upon budget status of the lab).
+Takemura Lab regularly attends international conferences, such as the annual meetings of the Organization for Human Brain Mapping (OHBM) and the Society for Neuroscience (SfN).
+If you had a lab research outcome, you will be encouraged to attend and present your work during the meeting (while the availability of travel budget support depends upon the budget status of the lab).
 Depending on the progress of your research and your skills, Takemura Lab will consider asking graduate students to join international collaborative projects.
-Past examples of international collaborations can be found at Publication page.
+Past examples of international collaborations can be found on the Publication page.

 What are examples of career paths of alumni?

 Since Takemura Lab is a new lab and does not have alumni, it is hard to raise specific examples.
 A certain number of alumni may continue the research as a postdoc.
-Professor Takemura is happy to support your applications to the postdoctoral position, not only in Japan but also in other countries, by taking the advantage of experiences on international collaborations.
-However, it is important to emphasize that you should not feel obligated to continue your research after graduations.
-The career path of Ph.D. should be variable and there are many interesting job opportunity for Ph.D. both in Japan and other countries.
-I believe that skills you learned during lab activity as a Ph.D. student, such as logical/academic writing, presentation skills in international conferences and data science skills, becomes more important in modern industry jobs.
+Professor Takemura is happy to support your applications to the postdoctoral position, not only in Japan but also in other countries, by taking advantage of experiences in international collaborations.
+However, it is important to emphasize that you should not feel obligated to continue your research after graduation.
+The career path of a Ph.D. should be variable and there are many interesting job opportunities for Ph.D. both in Japan and other countries.
+I believe that skills you learned during lab activity as a Ph.D. student, such as logical/academic writing, presentation skills in international conferences, and data science skills, become more important in modern industry jobs.
 A fundamental goal of our lab activity is to understand humans and the aim of basic science is to better understand principles and theories.
-While orientations should differ, a need understanding humans can be quite common in other jobs.
-For examples, clinicians need to understand how to overcome human diseases and industry needs understand how to implement business which meet customer's demand.
+While orientations should differ, a need to understand humans can be quite common in other jobs.
+For example, clinicians need to understand how to overcome human diseases and the industry needs to understand how to implement businesses that meet customer's demands.
 In both cases, we need to understand humans.
-Many of my friends in my generation finished Ph.D. in this field work actively in industry jobs now.
-Takemura Lab supports alumni who wish to continue academic career but also supports graduate students who wish to take industrial career path after obtaining Ph.D.
+Many of my friends in my generation finished their Ph.D. in this field and work actively in industry jobs now.
+Takemura Lab supports alumni who wish to continue their academic careers but also supports graduate students who wish to take an industrial career path after obtaining a Ph.D.